Lukmanhakim112/bikom/README.md

 TODO
 - [x] Basic CRUD to the profile of the student (ongoin)
+- [x] Student can make an appointment
 - [ ] Teacher can issue and assignment (survey)
-- [ ] Student can make an appointment
+- [ ] Teacher can and should approve an appointment
 - [ ] Notification system (idk, it's gonna realtime or not...)

 ## Quick Start